 You should always feel free to give one of our knowledgeable EF Gap Consultants a call at 1-800-726-9746.

-For the 8-week Costa Rica Immersion program, we have extended our Risk-Free Cancellation period, giving travelers the option to cancel anytime through January 15, 2020.
-For cancellations made prior to January 15, the Total Program Fee and the Global Travel Protection Plan will be fully refunded.
+We have extended our Risk-Free Cancellation period, giving travelers the option to cancel anytime through February 1, 2021.
+For cancellations made prior to February 1, the Total Program Fee and the Global Travel Protection Plan will be fully refunded.

 Non-refundable fees include declined credit/debit card fees, late payment fees, returned check fees, and stop payment fees.
 If you choose to cancel your participation after the risk-free cancellation period, our Standard Cancellation policies apply.